The Neuroscience of Buyer Trust: How to Win Before the Pitch Begins | Braintrust

 Share a Purpose Connection

 The human brain is drawn to shared purpose.
-A simple statement like, “I’m here to explore how we can help you achieve your vision for the next 12 months,” shifts the focus from your agenda to theirs.
-This aligns with the brain’s social wiring for collaboration.
+A statement like, "I'm here to explore how we can help you achieve your vision for the next 12 months," shifts the focus from your agenda to theirs.
+This aligns with the brain's social wiring for collaboration and makes the conversation feel like a partnership, not a transaction.

 Match Energy and Tone